leomccormack/Spatial_Audio_Framework/README.md

 SAF_USE_ATLAS
 ```

-Note that detailed instructions on how to build/link these performance libraries can be found [here](dependencies/PERFORMANCE_LIBRARY_INSTRUCTIONS.md).
+Note that detailed instructions regarding how to build/link these performance libraries can be found [here](dependencies/PERFORMANCE_LIBRARY_INSTRUCTIONS.md).

 ## Framework structure